vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 files that I can later reference and use to build my target.

-Seeing the *BUILD.gn* for the target I was trying to build can provide a better explaination than me rambling.
+Seeing the *BUILD.gn* for the target I was trying to build can provide a better explanation than me rambling.
 So here it is, the contents of `ad-hoc/experiments/using-uvw/BUILD.gn`:

 ```lua